Skip to main content

 Let's again examine each line of code:

-- used to verify that the sender is indeed an NFT that should have been transferred via a contract.
-It's quite difficult to parse NFT data from smart contracts, so in most cases the NFT address is predefined at contract creation.int op = in_msg_body~load_uint(32);
+• throw_unless(500, equal_slices(sender_address, nft_address)); - Verifies that the sender is indeed the expected NFT that should have been transferred via the contract.
+Parsing NFT data from smart contracts can be challenging, so in most cases, the NFT address is predefined at contract creation.

-slice variable.
-This can be useful if the previous owner chooses to cancel the contract and have the NFT returned to them.
+• slice prev_owner_address = in_msg_body~load_msg_addr(); - Extracts the previous owner’s address from the incoming message body and loads it into the prev_owner_address variable.
+This can be useful if the previous owner decides to cancel the contract and have the NFT returned to them.

-Now that we have successfully parsed and validated the notification message, we can proceed with our business logic which is used to initiate a sale smart contract (which serves to handle NFT Item business sale processes for NFT Auctions, such as getgems.io)
+Now that we have successfully parsed and validated the notification message, we can proceed with the business logic that initiates a sale smart contract.
+This contract manages NFT item sales, including auctions on platforms such as getgems.io.